 The output of the 10 MHz oscillator is amplified/buffered if necessary and then divided-by-two by U102 - a 74HC(T)7474 - a chip that is still readily available as a DIP part.
 This divide-by-two step is necessary as the mixer requires a 50% duty cycle for best balance and efficiency.

-For an example of using small SMD TCXO like the Taiten device mentioned above, see the 20 February, 2018 entry of this blog - Better frequency stability for the QRL Labs ProgRock synthesizer - link.
+For an example of using a small SMD TCXO like the Taiten device mentioned above, see the 20 February, 2018 entry of this blog - Better frequency stability for the QRL Labs ProgRock synthesizer - link.
+Note that this article describes the use of a 27 MHz TCXO in the same, tiny SMD package as the 10 MHz TCXO noted above.

 The heart of the converter is U201, a 74HC4066 quad bilateral switch, used as a commutating switching mixer.
-While the popular FST3251 (or similar) could have been used, that chip is available only in a surface-mount package while the 74HC4066 is available in DIP - and works at least as well in this application.
+While the popular FST3251 (or similar) could have been used, that chip is available only in a surface-mount package while the 74HC4066 is available in DIP and works at least as well in this application - much better than an integrated solution like the NE602.

 On the input and output ports of this mixer are simple transformers used to assure a balanced signal in and out and these are trifilar-wound on small ferrite toroids.
 For my version I used some FT37-43B toroids because they were on-hand, but the more-common FT37-43 or FT50-43 could have been used instead with equal results.
-The exact number of turns is not particularly important, but a general rule of thumb is for such a transformer's winding to have at least three times the inductive reactance as the operating circuit (more is better - within reason).
+The exact number of turns is not particularly important, but a general rule of thumb is for such a transformer's winding to have at least three times the inductive reactance as the operating circuit at its lowest operating frequency: More inductance is better - within reason.

 Because our lowest intended frequency will be 136 kHz, we would calculate the inductance thusly, designing for an inductance that yields at least 3 times the operating impedance at the lowest frequency (e.g. 3x 50 = 150 ohms):